08 May 2019

 This high-precision measurement campaign completed the extensive eleven-month testing of the EDRS-C satellite.
 While the optical communication terminal is used to establish connections to the EDRS user satellites, radio signals are used to transmit their data to the ground station in Europe.
 Avanti’s host payload also uses radio signals for its communications tasks.

-This graphic illustrates the principle of the European ‘space data highway’ and shows the EDRS-A node in geostationary orbit above the Copernicus Sentinel Earth observation satellites and the International Space Station.
+The graphic shows the operating principle of the European ‘space data highway’ with the EDRS-A node in geostationary orbit above the Sentinel Earth observation satellites of the EU Copernicus programme and the International Space Station (ISS).

 Focus: Digitalisation, space, Big data